 I have only one word for driving in medieval European cities … NARROW.
 Keep this in mind when renting a car.
 Smaller cars are often a better bet for navigating European roads.

 For example, Lolly and I were in Arles (a wonderful walled medieval town in Provence, France).
-I dropped her off at the hotel (which was within the medieval city walls) and went off with the rental car to find the “parking garage” (which was also within the medieval city walls).
+I dropped her off at the hotel (within the medieval city walls) and drove the rental car to the “parking garage” (also within the medieval city walls).
 OMG!!
 It seemed like each street became narrower and was one way in the wrong direction.
 After five or ten minutes, I became frustrated with what seemed to become an automotive maze.
 Five or ten minutes later, I was about to abandon the car.
-Fortunately, I was able to claw my way to the parking garage only to find that it was an urban medieval parking garage — very claustrophobic.
-I would not be surprised if it was once a medieval stable.
+Fortunately, I was able to claw my way to the parking garage, only to find it was an urban medieval parking garage — very claustrophobic.
+I would not be surprised if it were once a medieval stable.

-So, if you find yourself in this situation, assuming that your hotel, B&B, or short-term rental is within the walled town, consider parking your car outside the walls in a more car-friendly environment.
+If you find yourself in this situation, and your hotel, B&B, or short-term rental is within the walled town, consider parking outside the walls in a more car-friendly area.
 Or, you can stay in a hotel outside the walls and park outside the walls.
 You are forewarned about those narrow one-way streets.
-We highly recommend that you ask your hotel/B&B about parking recommendations when booking.
+We highly recommend that you ask your hotel or B&B about parking recommendations when booking.
 Some ancient towns have pedestrian-only roads around their historic downtowns, and parking is outside that area.
 This means there will be a bit of a walk from your car to the hotel.
 A short walk to your hotel is not a big deal (especially if you’re interested in staying in a charming ancient city), but where you need to park is worth considering.

 Driving in Rural European Towns

 In general, rural driving is delightful.
 The scenery can be beautiful and sometimes spectacular — until one or both of two conditions are encountered.
 First, some rural roads can become incredibly narrow.
 As a North American male driver, I tend to sputter under my breath when encountering these very narrow roads, “How can this road be two-way?”
 Hedge rows, stone fences, and the like can often ruthlessly enforce the width of rural roads.
-These immovable boundaries on a very narrow road coupled with an oncoming vehicle (that is large enough that I can’t quickly figure out how the two of us are going to pass each other unscathed), I generally wimp out and get over as far as I can, stop, and let the other guy figure it out.
-Most likely, the other driver is a resident of the area and knows how to get by safely in these circumstances.
+These immovable boundaries on a very narrow road, coupled with an oncoming vehicle (that is large enough that I can’t quickly figure out how the two of us are going to pass each other unscathed), I generally wimp out and get over as far as I can, stop, and let the other guy figure it out.
+Most likely, the other driver is a local who knows how to drive safely in these circumstances.
 Remember, discretion is the better part of valor.

 Stay Alert!

 Second, some hill and mountain roads lack guardrails in parts of Europe.
-This seems most apparent on select narrow and winding hill and mountain roads.
+This is most apparent on select narrow, winding hill and mountain roads.
 Lolly finds this a bit unnerving, and I find it curious.
 What does this tell us about Europe?
-One is that the continent may not be as litigious as the U.S. Second, maybe European drivers are better “road course” drivers than those in the U.S. Regardless, be aware of this and please take the appropriate precautions.
+One is that the continent may not be as litigious as the U.S. Second, European drivers may be better at “road course” driving than those in the U.S. Regardless, please be aware of this and take appropriate precautions.

-Finally, this is becoming less and less of an issue, but some rural roads are not yet on GPS, and some are not named (at least in a way that mere mortal visitors can discover).
+Finally, this is becoming less and less of an issue, but some rural roads may not yet be on GPS, and some are not named (at least in a way that mere mortal visitors can discover).

 Expect the Unexpected: A Story of New Understandings

 It all started with our arrival at the Florence airport a few years ago.
 We rented a car for our two-week exploration of Tuscany.
 So, the first item on the agenda after clearing immigration and customs was to pick up the car.
-All went well until we got in the actual rental car.
+Everything went well until we got into the rental car.
 Normally, I am the driver, and Lolly is the navigator.
-I get in the driver’s seat of the automatic transmission car we requested.
+I get into the driver’s seat of the automatic-transmission car we requested.

-Being the highly experienced engineer that I am, I stuck the key into the ignition, put my foot on the brake, and turned the key.
+As the highly experienced engineer I am, I inserted the key into the ignition, pressed the brake, and turned the key.
 Nothing.
 Not a peep from under the hood.
 I started the process all over again.
 Again, nothing!
 Now, my years of engineering training kicked in.
-Either there is a sequence of steps beyond what I was used to requiring to start the vehicle — or it has a mechanical issue (likely, electrical).
-After about what seemed like an hour (but was more like ten minutes) of trying to get the car started, I gave up.
+Either there is a sequence of steps beyond what I was used to when starting the vehicle, or there is a mechanical issue (likely electrical).
+After what seemed like an hour (but was more like ten minutes) of trying to start the car, I gave up.
 Of course, Lolly was sitting quietly beside me with her usual look of support.
 “Must be a mechanical/electrical problem.
 Let’s go back in and get another car!!”
 I gruffly pronounced.

 Respect the Younger Generation